naveenkallepalli7/study-assistant/README.md

 ## Known Limitations
 - **Token Limits**: High volume notes inputs may hit the rate limits of the free tier Gemini API key.
 - **Plain Text Input**: The input area parses raw string formatting.
 Rich formats like PDF or DOCX must be copied and pasted as text.
+- The backend is hosted on Render's free tier, so the first request after inactivity may take a short time while the service wakes up.

 ---